About baby carriers, slings and backpacks

-- Make sure you can put the carrier on and take it off without any help.
+- Make sure you can put the carrier or sling on and take it off without any help.
 Also ensure that you can do up any buckles, straps or clips without help and that you can adjust all straps firmly with one hand.

 Comfortable baby carriers

 The best way to find a comfortable baby carrier is to try on different styles with your baby.
 If your partner and other carers will be using the carrier, look for a style that will be comfortable for them too.

 Here are a few tips for choosing a comfortable baby carrier:

 - Look for broad, padded shoulder straps that go across your back, as well as a broad waist strap.
 These will help to distribute your baby’s weight evenly and keep some pressure off your shoulders.
 They should also stop the carrier moving from side to side too much.

 - Ensure the carrier is appropriate for different seasons and won’t make your baby overheat in the warmer months.

 - If you plan to use the carrier as your baby grows, look for a carrier that you can change around so your baby can face forwards.

 - Use your carrier only until your baby feels too heavy or uncomfortable to carry safely.
 Check the carrier’s instructions for the maximum weight the carrier can handle.